explosion/spaCy/docs/source/index.rst

     1000-1010 hoarded, waded, ensnared, clamoring, abided, deploring, shriveled, endeared, rethought, berate

 These definitely look like words that King might scold a writer for attaching adverbs to.
-Recall that our previous adverb highlighting function looked like
+Recall that our original adverb highlighting function looked like
 this:

     >>> import spacy.en